“Drinking good wine with good food in good company is one of life’s most civilized pleasures.”

 NIGHTS 5 & 6 >> HOTEL AVENIDA / LAGOS

 The perfect place to end our trip!
-This chic hotel overlooks the Lagos Marina.
+This chic hotel overlooks the Lagos Marina and houses and an excellent restaurant.
 If you don't feel like walking, you can relax in their rooftop pool!Book this Tour

 Arrival & Departure